zew/go-questionnaire/README.md

  Currently one can either generate one's own final page (in the example of the peu2018 survey).
  Or one can set the "finalized" field and then gets system wide: You finished ... at ...

-## Open
+## Open / todo

+Update stresstest

 ### Shortening URL

 * Either the login URL must be shortened,
-or an URL shortener service must be integrated
+or an URL [shortener service](https://github.com/zew/urlshort) must be integrated

 * change attrs to a